-They found an underground stream and what we now know as Linville Caverns.
+They found an underground stream and what we now know as Linville Caverns in North Carolina.
 Further discoveries include bottomless pools, stalactites, and other formations that a tour guide will show you.

 In 1937, Linville Caverns opened to the public and have been wowing crowds ever since.

 Read More: 125+ Interesting Facts About North Carolina

 How to Visit Linville Caverns Today (Admission Tips)

 Speaking of your guide, there are 30 tours of Linville Caverns each day, running every 15 minutes.
 Linville Caverns tickets are sold on a first-come-first-serve basis and a maximum of 14 people (including underage children) are allowed.

 Here are some other Linville Caverns admission tips: